jordandidit/AdamAI/README.md

 * **Play it Yourself**: Press P to play the game yourself.
 For a human equipped with a mind adapted from years of evolution, this should be easy to you.
 But once the A.I. beats the game, you'll find that you're more prone to mistakes than it is.
 * **Evolution Highlights**: Press G to replay evolution highlights.

-This project was jointly created with a very nice human, [@RaiyanRahman](https://github.com/RaiyanRahman).

-Check out [Code Bullet](https://github.com/Code-Bullet) for a rudimentary basis of the genetic algorithm.